rmtheis/mummergpu/README.md

 * `PoolMalloc.cpp:94:7: error: stderr was not declared in this scope`...
 * `mummergpu.cu:478: warning: converting to int from float`...

-All my changes can be viewed in the [commit history](https://github.com/rmtheis/mummergpu/commits/master).
+All of my modifications can be viewed in the [commit history](https://github.com/rmtheis/mummergpu/commits/master).

 ## Installing on Amazon EC2

-Launch instance ami-aa30c7c3 (amazon/EC2 CentOS 5.5 GPU HVM AMI) using instance Cluster GPU cg1.4xlarge, 22GB ($2.10/hr).
+Launch instance ami-aa30c7c3 (CentOS 5.5 GPU HVM AMI) using instance Cluster GPU cg1.4xlarge, 22GB ($2.10/hr).

 Connect to your instance: